 To contact all students in the module using Announcements or (same thing) the Latest Announcements block

-The best way to send a message to all your students (all students in a module) is to create an Announcement - EITHER by clicking on theforum at the top of the module, OR by creating an Announcement in the Latest Announcements block.
+The best way to send a message to all your students (all students in a module) is to create an Announcement - EITHER by clicking on theforum at the top of the module or in the Latest Announcements block:

 - The Latest Announcements block is available in every module (If it is not visible, click on the Turn editing on button, find the Add A Block block and select Latest Announcements from the drop-down menu).

-- It puts a post in the News forum which will remain for ever
+- It puts a post in the Anbnouncements forum which will remain for ever

-- It adds a notification in the Latest News block (this will show only the most recent posts)
+- It adds a notification in the Latest Announcements block (this will show only the most recent posts)

 - It will go out by email to all participants (including staff) and they cannot unsubscribe

 To send a message to all participants